111 West 57th Street: Usage

 According to a New Yorker article in 2001, "almost every twentieth-century virtuoso has passed through" the first-floor reception room while headed to the Concert and Artists Department in the basement.
 Among the notable performances at the 57th Street building was the 1928 duo piano recital by Vladimir Horowitz and Sergei Rachmaninoff.
 The 57th Street building was also intended as a speculative development for Steinway & Sons; it was not particularly successful in that respect, with a rate of return of only 2 percent.
 Even so, by 1940, all studios in the Steinway Building had been leased.
-Throughout the years, the building's tenants also included publications such as Musical America, Architectural Forum, and The Economist, as well as CBS broadcasting studios.
+Throughout the years, the building's tenants included publications such as Musical America, Architectural Forum, and The Economist, as well as CBS broadcasting studios.
+Other artistic tenants, included Louis Harvy Chalif's School of Dancing, also occupied space on the upper floors.

 Steinway Hall received an $850,000 first mortgage from Hubbard, Westervelt & Mottelay Inc. in 1939.
-The onset of World War II forced the closure of the building's recital hall.
+The onset of World War II forced the temporary closure of the building's recital hall.
 In March 1957, the Manhattan Life Insurance Company leased some space on the third floor for its tabulating and accounting departments.
 Steinway Hall and its land were sold to Manhattan Life the following year, with the insurance company planning to occupy the building as its home office.
 At that time, Musical Forum, Columbia Artists Management, and the Philharmonic Symphony Society of New York were among Steinway Hall's tenants.
-111 West 57th Street was thus renamed the Manhattan Life Insurance Company Building.
-Steinway & Sons continued to lease space there, including the ground-floor showroom.
-Steinway Hall was acquired by 111 West 57th Street Associates in 1980.
-Bernard H. Mendik had acquired the leasehold for $8.65 million in that transaction.
+111 West 57th Street subsequently became the Manhattan Life Insurance Company Building, but Steinway & Sons continued to lease space there, including the ground-floor showroom.

-In 1990, the Apollo sculpture above the main entrance was restored, and the plaque above the entrance was replaced, after The Economist became a tenant at 111 West 57th Street.
+Steinway Hall was acquired by 111 West 57th Street Associates in 1980, and Bernard H. Mendik simultaneously paid $8.65 million for the leasehold.
+The Apollo sculpture above the main entrance was restored, and the plaque above the entrance was replaced, in 1990 after The Economist moved to 111 West 57th Street.
 In 1997, Jeffrey Biegel performed the first classical music recital transmitted live over the internet, with audio and video, at Steinway Hall.
-Steinway bought back the building in May 1999 for approximately $62 million; the firm leased the land for 99 years from the building's former owner, who chose to retain ownership of the land.
-The New York City Landmarks Preservation Commission (LPC) designated Steinway Hall as a New York City landmark in November 2001.
+Steinway repurchased the building in early 1999 for about $62–63 million, allowing the company to begin collecting rent from tenants.
+Steinway also leased the land for 99 years from the building's former owner, which retained ownership of the plot.
+The New York City Landmarks Preservation Commission (LPC) designated Steinway Hall as a New York City landmark in November 2001, thereby legally protecting it from demolition.
 Manhattan Life moved out of the building that year, and an XM Satellite Radio studio opened there.